sof202/SQUIRE/README.md

 ## Usage

-Upon [installing](#installation) SQUIRE successfully, you will have a suite of tools avaible to you via subcommands of `squire`.
+Upon [installing](#installation) SQUIRE successfully, you will have a suite of tools available to you via subcommands of `squire`.
 Full details for which can be found via:

 ```bash
 squire [subcommand] --help
 ```

-Typical usage would be:
+Typical (bare-bones) usage might be:

 ```bash
 squire create -d squire.h5 -b bedmethyl1.bed,bedmethyl2.bed,...,bedmethyln.bed